 Spain had already faded as an imperial power, and in 1815, the British had managed to defeat Napoleon’s France at the Battle of Waterloo.
 This left them without any serious international rivals: Britain now ruled the world’s oceans, and no one had the power to stop them.

 Some of Britain’s most significant acquisitions during the imperial century were South Africa, in 1815, and India, in 1858.
 Slavery had officially been abolished by now, but Britain still took advantage of many local populations, exploiting these colonies for the good of the British nation.

 Britain maintained their colossal empire well into the modern period.
 The first cracks began to show in the 20th century, when the two World Wars had a devastating effect on Britain’s finances.

 With crippling debts, it was hard for Britain to maintain its empire.
 As well as this, people were beginning to question whether it was ethical to have an empire in the first place.
-During World War II, Britain had fought for independence from Germany; did their colonies not deserve independence too?
+During World War II, Britain had resisted the encroaching expansion of the German state; did their colonies not deserve independence from imposed British power too?

 In 1947, India was granted independence after decades of British rule.
 In the coming years, other colonies became independent too.
 Officially, the final British colony was Hong Kong, with Britain cutting ties in 1997.

 The influence of the British Empire can still be felt in the world today.
 English has become a global language due to Britain’s imperial expansion; it is now spoken by over one billion people worldwide as either their first or second language.

 The Commonwealth is a collection of 56 countries which still hold political ties to Britain.
 Technically speaking, these countries are still part of the British monarchy, even if they are politically independent.
 These countries include Canada, Australia and South Africa.